Porsche Cayenne 958.1 (2010-2014)

-The greatest news about the Cayenne 958 is that it was sent to Weightwatchers and it returned with very good results.
-On the Cayenne S the weight is down for example by 180 kg / 397 lbs.
+The greatest news about the Cayenne 958 was that it was sent to Weightwatchers and it returned with very good results.
+For example, on the Cayenne S the weight was down by 180 kg/397 lb.
 The weight reduction clearly had very positive effects on performance and handling, but also on fuel consumption.
 Thanks to lower weight and the 8-speed gearbox, the 958 models consume about 20% less fuel than 957 models.

-958 looks smaller than 957 because of its more sleek design, but it really is 4.8 cm / 1.9" longer.
-The wheelbase was extended by 4 cm / 1.6".
+958 looks smaller than 957 because of its more sleek design, but it really is 1.9"/4.8 cm longer.
+The wheelbase was extended by 1.6"/4 cm.
 These numbers make the weight loss look even more impressive.

 None of the V6 engines isn't a Porsche engine.
-The Cayenne 3.6 has a VW engine, the supercharged 3-litre engines in the hybrid and in the non-hybrid Chinese market car are Audi S4 units, both diesels are also from Audi.
+The Cayenne 3.6 has a VW engine, the supercharged 3-litre engines in the hybrid and in the non-hybrid Chinese market cars are Audi S4 units, both diesels are also from Audi.
 Only S, GTS and Turbo have Porsche engines.
 These V8 engines were built at the Porsche factory in Stuttgart and shipped to Leipzig, where they were mounted to the Cayennes which were pre-assembled at the Volkswagen factory in Slovakia.

 Hybrid or S?